foundationdb-beam/erlfdb/notes/thread-design.md

 # FDB Client Threads

 The default configuration of erlfdb includes the creation and management of a single OS thread that is responsible for all database work created by processes in the Erlang VM.
-As your workload increases in size, you will need to configure the erlfdb client for horizontal scaling.
+As your workload increases in size, you may need to configure the erlfdb client to use more than one thread.
 Otherwise, a sufficiently sized system with a sufficiently sized workload can saturate the single client thread with work, which will lead to high latency on individual requests, and a ceiling on throughput.

 This page will guide you through the configuration necessary to scale the FDB client to several worker threads on a single BEAM VM.

+## Measuring how busy a client network thread is

+The function `erlfdb:get_main_thread_busyness/1` returns a value between 0 and 1 that indicates how busy the client network thread is.
+A value of 0 means that the thread is idle, while a value >= 1 means that the thread is fully utilized.
+This value is updated by libfdb_c every 1 second.

 ## Network options configuration